tractr/directus-sync/README.md

 ![Directus 10.13.3](https://img.shields.io/badge/Directus-10.13.3-64f?style=for-the-badge&logo=directus)

 > [!IMPORTANT]
+> Latest version of `directus-sync` has breaking changes and does not support Directus 10.x.x.
+> If you are using Directus 10.x.x, please use `npx directus-sync@2.2.0`

+> [!INFO]
 > Help us improve Directus Sync by sharing your feedback!
 Take a quick survey about your usage here: https://forms.gle/LnaB89uVkZCDqRfGA

 The `directus-sync` command-line interface (CLI) provides a set of tools for managing and synchronizing the schema and